manulorente/linux-foundation-lfs101/README.md

 ![Head](images/head.png)

-tail prints the last few lines of each named file and displays it on standard output.
+`tail` prints the last few lines of each named file and displays it on standard output.
 By default, it displays the last 10 lines.
-You can give a different number of lines as an option. tail is especially useful when you are troubleshooting any issue using log files, as you probably want to see the most recent lines of output.
+You can give a different number of lines as an option. `tail` is especially useful when you are troubleshooting any issue using log files, as you probably want to see the most recent lines of output.

-For example, to display the last 15 lines of somefile.log, use the following command:
+For example, to display the last 15 lines of `somefile.log`, use the following command:

 ```bash
 tail -15 somefile.log